oleksiijko/high-perf-secure-cloud-arch/README.md

 - Terraform >= 1.7
 - AWS CLI v2 configured with a free-tier account
 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set for Terraform
-- `JWT` token used by JMeter load tests

 ## Quick Start